nmashton/sv/README.md

 - A file with a given extension contains five pieces of data per line, separated by the appropriate separator: "," for .csv, "|" for .psv, and " " for .csv
 - The fields are in the order: last name, first name, gender, favorite color, birthday
-- Gender is one of "male", "female", or "nonbinary"
+- Gender is one of "male", "female", "nonbinary", or "other".
 - Birthday is in the format MM/dd/yyyy (e.g. "08/16/1984")

 To see a list of available options, run `lein cli -- --help`.